-On the other hand, the Ninth Circuit in Motherless59 held that Motherless, a pornography site, was eligible for the Section 512 safe harbor even though it lacked a formal repeat infringer policy.
-The evidence showed that repeat infringers continued posting infringing material, and the website maintained insufficient records from which failures to terminate could be gleaned.
+On the other hand, in Motherless, 59 the Ninth Circuit held that Motherless, a pornography site, was eligible for the Section 512 safe harbor even though it lacked a formal repeat infringer policy.
+The evidence showed that repeat infringers continued posting of infringing material and the website maintained insufficient records from which failures to terminate could be gleaned.